Who will book their place in next weekend's Premiership final at Twickenham?

-Saracens v Harlequins live stream: How to watch from anywhere
+Saracens v Harlequins live stream: How to watch the Gallagher Premiership semi-final

 How to watch Saracens v Harlequins from outside your country

-If you’re abroad, but still want to watch your local Premiership coverage, like Saracens v Harlequins, you can do so by using a VPN – Virtual Private Network.
+If you’re abroad, but still want to watch your local Premiership coverage, you can do so by using a VPN – Virtual Private Network.

 Our friends at TechRadar have tested hundreds of VPN and recommend ExpressVPN, which is easy to use, has strong security features and allows you to watch on several devices at once, including smart TVs and phones, iPads, tablets, PCs and Macs.